Togian Islands: Access

 Access to the Togean Islands is primarily facilitated through air and sea transportation.
 Travelers can fly to nearby airports such as Palu (PLW), Gorontalo (GTO), or Luwuk (LUW), before continuing their journey by land to the coastal towns of Ampana or Gorontalo.
 From these towns, visitors can take public ferries, speedboats, or chartered boats to the islands.

 Ferry services from Ampana and Gorontalo to Wakai operate twice a week, while speedboats and chartered boats from Ampana offer more flexible schedules.
 Travel times vary based on the specific island destination and mode of transport, with speedboats providing the fastest option.
 It is advisable to consult with local resorts and tourism operators for the most up-to-date information on schedules and transportation options when planning a trip to the Togean Islands.

 Tourism

 The Togian Islands are mostly known by travelers for their incredible diving spots, usually reached from the different resorts located on the islands.
-As of early 2023, there were about 20 resorts available in the Togean Islands, which could be accessed either from Ampana or Gorontalo, by public or private boat.
+As of early 2023, there were about 20 resorts available in the Togean Islands, which could be accessed either from Ampana or from Gorontalo, by public or private boat.

 The most visited resorts as per 2023 are as follows: